KeshavG69/LegalInsight/README.md

 -   **Email**: gargkeshav504@gmail.com
 -   **LinkedIn**: [Keshav Garg](https://www.linkedin.com/in/keshav-garg-7760b1232/)

-We look forward to your contributions and hope JurisAI becomes an invaluable tool in your legal research and practice.
+We look forward to your contributions and hope LegalInsight becomes an invaluable tool in your legal research and practice.